BYD Atto 2: Colombia

-The vehicle is marketed in Colombia as the BYD Yuan Up and went on sale on 30 July 2024.
-It is available in a sole variant equipped with a 45.1 kWh battery.
+The vehicle is marketed in Colombia as the BYD Yuan Up and went on sale on 30 July 2024 in a sole variant equipped with a 45.1 kWh battery.

 Mexico

-The vehicle is marketed in Mexico as the BYD Yuan Pro and went on sale on 6 November 2024.
-It is available in a sole variant equipped with a 45.1 kWh battery.
+The vehicle is marketed in Mexico as the BYD Yuan Pro and went on sale on 6 November 2024 in a sole variant equipped with a 45.1 kWh battery.